Mentorship program aims to restore first language - The Turtle Island News

 “Ideally, it would be in a house,” Hill said.
 “It would be a more natural environment, where they could be going to the stove and making tea or just doing things that you do in a house, coming and going, eating meals and watching TV or doing whatever.
 That would be the ideal location for this program really, and I’m working on that.”

-The program is nothing like school, Morris said, but does have one condition.
+The program is nothing like school, Kanerahtokwas said, but does have one condition.

 “(There’s only one) rule, No. 1 rule.
 No English when you cross those doors,” she said.